 Town of Duck’s Future Vision

-In September 2012, after gathering information from over 500 survey responses of residents, property owners, businesses and visitors, the Town Council and staff held an intense, multi-day visionary session with consultant Tyler St. Clair.
-The session resulted in its development of Duck’s 2022 Vision, including six unifying principles.
-The 2022 Vision and the six unifying principles are shown below.
+In October 2016 the Town Council and staff held an intense, multi-day visionary session with consultant Tyler St. Clair.
+The session resulted in its development of Duck’s 2027 Vision, including six unifying principles.
+The 2027 Vision and the six unifying principles are shown below.

 The Six Unifying Principles